VC Glossary

 - Liquidation PreferenceLiq Pref

-A liquidation preference is the contractual right of preferred stockholders to receive a defined amount (typically 1x their invested capital) before any proceeds flow to common in a sale, dissolution, or other liquidation event.
-It is the single most important economic term in a venture term sheet because it sets the floor on what investors recover in a low-value exit.
+A liquidation preference is the contractual right of preferred shareholders to receive a defined amount (typically 1x their invested capital) before any proceeds flow to common shareholders in a sale, dissolution, or other liquidation event.
+It sets the floor on what investors recover in a low-value exit and is one of the most important economic terms in a venture term sheet.

 - Mezzanine FinancingMezzanine Debt